When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 When you’ve created your piece of content, that’s not where it ends.
 You need to leverage it.

-I’m a big proponent of creating one piece of content and spreading as far and wide as you can.
+I’m a big proponent of creating one piece of content and spreading it as far and wide as you can.
 Why spend all that time creating a new piece of content for every platform?
-When you’re a small business owner or entrepreneur, you don’t have time for that.
+Most of us don’t have time for that.
 So adapt it for each new platform and get more out of it.

 The reality is, not everyone follows all your platforms OR views all your content on a given platform.
 Come on, be honest, you didn’t see that fabulously written tweet I just posted, did you?